ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 to monitor traffic on the bridge interface.

+> **Editorial note**: Since this experiment was first written, the default operating system behavior with respect to IPv6 has changed.
+Now, nearby hosts and routers will attempt automatic configuration of IPv6 through transmission of frames to a broadcast or multicast MAC address.
+As a result, you may observe the increased network load that is characteristic of a broadcast storm even *before* you send the broadcast ICMP packet.
+>
+> If you do observe packets on the bridge interface even before you trigger the broadcast storm, you can stop it (at least temporarily!) by bringing the bridge interface on a *different* bridge down and then back up with:
+>
+> `sudo ifconfig br0 down; sudo ifconfig br0 up`

 Finally, open an SSH terminal to the host named "romeo", and run

 ```
 ping -b -c 1 10.10.0.255
 ```

 to send *one* broadcast packet on the LAN.
 (The `-b` flag is required when sending a ping to a broadcast address.)
+Note that this frame will use the broadcast address `ff:ff:ff:ff:ff:ff` as the destination MAC address.

 Observe the `nload` output.
 Do you see a sudden increase in network load - much more than you would expect from a single packet?

 Check the `tcpdump` processes running on the four bridge nodes.
 Can you see the many copies of the same ICMP packet?
 Look at the ID and sequence fields in the ICMP header, which are used to help match ICMP requests and responses - each ICMP "session" gets a unique ID, and the sequence number is incremented on each subsequent ICMP request in the same session.
 Are the packets you see in your `tcpdump` output different ICMP requests, or are they all copies of the same request?
 How can you tell?